tomeksamcik/smava/README.md

 #### Configuration

-The only configuration needed is selecting data storage, it can either be a <code>h2</code> in-memory persisted storage or serializing data in http session.
+The only configuration needed is selecting data storage, it can either be a <code>h2</code> in-memory persisted storage or http session storage.

 Confugiration has to be made in <code>de.smava.Application</code> class in <code>smava-web</code> module.